 - Journey – a series of conversations connected by customer need

 - Relationship – the series of all journeys between a given customer and a brand

 Think about organizations like Zappos, Netflix, Disney, or Amazon who have established and fine-tuned their business processes to foster relationships with their buyers starting with the very first moment.
 They trade relevant data via conversations across the journey for optimized experiences, and ultimately, build relationships that foster brand loyalty and revenues that exceed industry standards.
 Personalization has become how they do what they do, and they have mature, loyal relationships to prove it.

 To enable a truly personalized experience for buyers, organizations need to leverage the right technology.
 Personalization is a broad topic, so it can be confusing to build the right martech stack as many solutions overlap in solving some of the same challenges.

 There are almost 7,000 solutions identified on the Marketing Technology Supergraphic in 2018 and although many seem to have similar functionalities, there are big differences that can impact customer experience.
 Not all personalization solutions are equal, nor do they all fit for different organizations’ personalization needs.

 Choosing the right technology to enable personalization at scale and building the right processes are essential for successful personalization.
-Organizations that have built processes to enable mature personalized experiences, and are committed to delivering exceptional services beyond the sale, will see higher customer engagement, more revenue, and brand loyalty that exceeds expectations.
+Organizations that have built processes to enable mature personalized experiences, and are committed to delivering individualization and exceptional services beyond the sale, will see higher customer engagement, more revenue, and brand loyalty that exceeds expectations.

 Personalization today isn’t just marketing, and it is about more than making a sale.
 It is a concept that is tightly woven into the broader customer experience and can make or break an organization.
 It’s important to get it right.